 2. Beijing–Shenzhen HSR - the Longest in the World

-This train route is part of the longest high-speed railway network in the world.
-The Shenzhen to Hong Kong section is not open yet.
-It connects North China, Central China, and South China so the landscapes on the way change every hour.
+This train route is a crucial segment of the world's longest high-speed railway network, seamlessly linking North China, Central China, and South China.
+The diverse landscapes along the way change every hour, offering a captivating visual journey.

 Shenzhen attractions: Window of the World, the second highest building in China (Ping An Finance Center)